zanshin/interpreter/README.md

 # interpreter
-Go code for “Writing an Interpreter in Go” by Thorsten Ball
+Code for “Writing an Interpreter in Go” by Thorsten Ball.